rob-derosa/CustomVisionHack/guide/backend_guide.md

 1. In the top left, click Create Resource > Compute > Function App
 <br/><img src="resources/portal_create_new_functions_app.png" width="75%" />
 1. Enter in a name for the app (e.g. `myfunctionsapp` - this must be unique but don't worry, the portal will tell you if it's not)
-1. Choose your Azure Subscription
-1. Choose "Create new" for the resource group and give it a unique name (we'll create all of our resources under this same Resource Group)
-1. Choose a region (any region is fine)
+1. Because this is the very first resource we are creating, we need to create a new resource group
+1. Complete the new resource [common form fields](#azure-portal-tips)
 1. Leave the rest of the settings as default
 1. Optionally, for easy access, click the "Pin to dashboard" checkbox
 1. Click "Create" to create your Function App